KrinaInamdar/qe-se-catalyst/module4_demo/PRESENTATION_SCRIPT.md

 Open: URL from script output (e.g., `http://demo-webapp-env.us-east-1.elasticbeanstalk.com`)

 **Point out on screen:**
-- "Application is running on Elastic Beanstalk-managed infrastructure"
+- "Application running on Elastic Beanstalk - AWS manages the EC2 instance, Nginx proxy, health checks"
-- "Upload a file - it's stored in private S3 bucket"
+- "Upload a file - stored in PRIVATE S3 bucket (Slalom InfoSec compliant)"
-- "Files accessible via pre-signed URLs for security"
+- "Files accessed via pre-signed URLs (1-hour expiry) - no public S3 access"
+- "Instance info shows hostname and IP - proves it's running on real infrastructure"
-- "This is PaaS - AWS manages the infrastructure, we manage the code"
+- "This is PaaS Hybrid - AWS manages platform, we manage code"

-**Comparison point:**
-"With Elastic Beanstalk, we don't manage servers.
-AWS handles capacity, load balancing, scaling, and health monitoring.
-We deploy code, AWS handles the rest."
+**Key difference vs Serverless:**
+"Notice the app is ALWAYS running - we pay hourly for the EC2 instance.
+In Part 2, we'll see serverless where functions only run when triggered."

 ---

-## Part 2: PaaS - Serverless Architecture (9 minutes)
+## Part 2: Serverless/FaaS Architecture (9 minutes)

 ### Introduction to Serverless (2 minutes)

-**[Slide: PaaS Concept]**
+**[Slide: Serverless/FaaS Concept]**
-"Now let's move to PaaS - Platform as a Service.
-With serverless, AWS manages all infrastructure.
-We just upload code."
+"Now let's move to true Serverless - also called FaaS (Function as a Service).
+While it's technically a subset of PaaS, serverless has unique characteristics: no servers to manage, event-driven execution, and pay-per-millisecond billing."

 **[Terminal]**
 ```bash